jordisantamaria/cheatsheets/bash/vim/mappings.md

-W                   # Next WORD (WORD ends in white space) e                   # End of word b                   # Back to last word
+W                   # Next WORD (WORD ends in white space) e                   # End of word b                   # Back to last word ge                  # Back to end of last word
 \w                  # Next part of a word when camelCase or snake-case or like-that
 \e
 \b